 Our explorartion of Mayotte starts with a visit to the Plage Musical to see the largest Baobab tree on the Island.
 We will also discover the dense tropical forest in the heart of the Island, visit an Ylang-Ylang Plantation and the "Jardin Maore", where we can watch a friendly colony of lemurs living in the garden of the hotel and get another opportunity to swim with turtles.
 (B)

 Day 17: Mayotte/Moroni (COMOROS) (Flight)

 A short flight gets us to Moroni on Grand Comore Island where we are met and transferred to our hotel.
 The remainder of the day is free for us to enjoy the town, featuring the history of many settlers who came to inhabit the island, including Malagasy tribes, Malay-Polynesians, Arabs, Persians and Europeans.

 Overnight: Retaj Moroni Hotel, Moroni (2 nights) (B)

 Day 18: Moroni

 A whole different world as we tour the Grand Comoro Island.
 The local culture reflects the ethnic diversity, history, politics, music, dance, food, drink, arts, sports and international influences in the region.
 The Grand Comore island is the largest island in the Comoros nation having a population of 316,000 with an area as large as or as small as 1,148 Sq Kms.
 The island reflects an laid back Arab town.
 (B)

 Day 19: Depart Moroni

-After an exciting visit of the Indian Ocean Islands we are transferred to the airport for our departure flight.
-Bestway Tours & Safaris can also arrange visits to island on the East African coast, visiting Zanzibar Island in Tanzania and Pemba and Lamu islands in Kenya.
+After an exciting visit of the Indian Ocean Islands, we are transferred to the airport for our departure flight.
+Bestway Tours & Safaris can also arrange other exciting island journeys on the East African coast, Zanzibar Island in Tanzania and Pemba and Lamu islands in Kenya.
 (B)